jackj770/wsu-ece-benchequipment-interface/README.md

 ## Description

-Gathering data from benchtop equiopment can be a very tedious task espicially with any real precesion or resoltuion.
+Gathering data from benchtop equipment can be a very tedious task, especially with any real precision or resolution.
 For example, gathering frequency response data is painful when gathering more than a few data points over a few frequency steps.
 This toolset aims to make all these tasks easier by automating the process using standard benchtop equipment commands and PyVISA.

 ## Acknowledgements